We recommend getting possible solutions frequently to have better chances at guessing the daily Wordle earlier.

 WORDLE is very similar, but entirely different about how it indicates a correct pin (or letter in this case).
 Instead of showing you the correct amount of letters, it shows you the exact letters which are both correct and in the correct position.
 WORDLE indicates this with a green background color.

 WORDLE marks letters which exist within the word but reside at the wrong position with an orange color.
 And letters that do not exist in the word at all are simply gray.

 You may ask why people would even need a WORDLE cheat.
-You may say it's an easy game and there is no need for an external WORDLE solver.
-But don't forget, although WORDLE is quite a simple game, you can get extremely unlucky with the hints WORDLE provides you after each turn.
+You may say it is an easy game and there is no need for an external WORDLE solver.
+But do not forget, although WORDLE is quite a simple game, you can get extremely unlucky with the hints WORDLE provides you after each turn.
 Especially if your letters keep getting gray it's not looking too hot for you.
-Automated tools like MoreWords can turn this around.
+Automated tools like Morewords can turn this around.
 With enough gray letters, our word database can filter out all impossible words.
 Humans are not designed to process information like this, the mental overhead is just too large.

 Can it handle hard mode?

 Yes.
-MoreWords' WORDLE solver was initially designed to work with the "hard mode".
+Morewords WORDLE solver was initially designed to work with the "hard mode".
 Remember, WORDLE's hard mode requires you to use hints given to you in the previous turn for the next turn.
 For green letters this means you are required to copy them.
 For yellow letters this means you are required to place them somewhere else.
-MoreWords is convenient and copies green letters to the same position as before when doing a new query.
-It also keeps track of all eliminated letters in the big box under the five tiles.
+Morewords is convenient and allows you to enter all guesses at once, thus exactly replicate your current game.